accellarando/howaboutno-ff/README.md

 # How About No

-Chrome extension to block bullshit overlays that obscure content.
+Firefox port of @oliverzheng's extension to block bullshit overlays that obscure content.

 Subscribe to our mailing list!
 Like our Facebook page!
 Tweet this to your friends!
 Watch this promotional video first!

+## Todo:
+port the addon lmao

 ![How About No][nobear]